-Due to episodes of sustained oil price declines and associated slowdowns and uncertainties, oil-exporting MENA countries are obliged, now more than ever, to diversify their economies and remove the many sources of distortions in their economic diversification profiles, but their efforts to kick the oil habit remain lethargic and their attempts to delink their economies from extreme reliance on oil rents have been underway for several years now.
-When oil prices plunged from mid-2014 to early 2016 and again in March 2020, MENA oil exporters sighed beneath an intolerable burden of undiversified export base and quickly depleting foreign exchange reserves and bemoaned not strategically benefiting from the previous huge leap in oil prices that had a profound impact on discouraging diversification away from the oil sector.
-The skyrocketing oil price exceeding US\$100 a barrel in past years allowed governments in oil-rich MENA countries to expand public spending, raise civil servants' salaries, placate influential social groups, and finance low-return infrastructure without any advantage to the economic diversification process.
-But after periods of oil optimism, these governments saw their blissful dreams of perpetual oil blessings dashed and found themselves unable to maintain the level of their current consumption expenditures, stop the continuing drain on foreign reserves and find other sources of foreign exchange necessary to import goods (Mazarei, 2019).
-The pressures for economic diversification came very strongly from the nightmare of going bankrupt and resorting to IMF's loans and imposed austerity measures that can bear most heavily on the socially disadvantaged and impoverished social groups in the population, render the economic situation of oil-rich countries even more difficult, provoke social unrest and spark off unrest and turmoil and other terrifying scenes (Devarajan, 2019; Hendrix, 2017).
-MENA oil exporters that have been severely affected by the recent sharp decline in oil prices are fully aware of the looming picture of a grave crisis hanging over them.
+Due to episodes of sustained oil price declines and associated slowdowns and uncertainties, oil-exporting MENA countries are obliged, now more than ever, to diversify their economies and remove the many sources of distortion in their economic diversification profiles.
+However, their efforts to kick the oil habit remain lethargic and their attempts to delink their economies from extreme reliance on oil rents have been underway for several years now.

+When oil prices plunged from mid-2014 to early 2016 and again in March 2020, MENA oil exporters suffered from an undiversified export base and quickly depleting foreign exchange reserves.
+They also bemoaned not strategically benefiting from the previous huge leap in oil prices that had a profound impact on discouraging diversification away from the oil sector.
+The skyrocketing oil price exceeding USD 100 per barrel in past years allowed governments in oil-rich MENA countries to expand public spending, raise civil servants' salaries, placate influential social groups, and finance low-return infrastructure without any advantage to the economic diversification process.
+However, after periods of oil optimism, these governments saw their blissful dreams of perpetual oil blessings dashed and found themselves unable to maintain their current consumption expenditures, stop the continuing drain of foreign reserves, and find other sources of foreign exchange necessary to import goods (Mazarei, 2019).
+The pressures for economic diversification came very strongly from the nightmare of going bankrupt and resorting to IMF loans.
+They also imposed austerity measures that can bear most heavily on the socially disadvantaged and impoverished social groups in the population, render the economic situation of oil-rich countries even more difficult, and provoke social unrest, turmoil, and other terrifying scenes (Devarajan, 2019; Hendrix, 2017).
+MENA oil exporters that have been severely affected by the sharp and recent decline in oil prices are fully aware of the looming picture of a grave crisis hanging over them.